kedacore/keda-docs/content/docs/2.4/scalers/selenium-grid-scaler.md

 This specification describes the `selenium-grid` trigger that scales browser nodes based on number of requests in session queue.

 The scaler creates one browser node per pending request in session queue.
-You will have to create one trigger per browser capability that you would like to support in your selenium grid.
+You will have to create one trigger per browser capability that you would like to support in your Selenium Grid.

 The below is an example trigger configuration for chrome node.